Sumer26/first-project/project1.md

 # Hello
-This is a new project for git tutorial.
+This is a new project for git tutorial and this file is branched from this step.

 Yellow

 pink